nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Storage component

-![//]: (TODO Diagram @Stephen)

 ![Structure of the Storage Component](images/StorageClassDiagram.png)

 **API** : [`Storage.java`](https://github.com/AY2021S1-CS2103T-F13-1/tp/blob/master/src/main/java/seedu/address/storage/Storage.java)

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
-* can save the inventory data in json format and read it back.
+* can save the `ItemList` data in json format and read it back.
-* can save recipes data in json format and read it back.
+* can save `RecipeList` data in json format and read it back.
-* can save location data in json format and read it back.
+* can save `LocationList` data in json format and read it back.

 ### Common classes